Talend/daikon/daikon-tql/daikon-tql-client/README.md

 ----------

 An Operator inherits from the `Operator` class (which implements the `ISerializable` interface).
-All operators are daed-simple Javascript classes which has the `Value` and `HasOperand` properties exported.
+All operators are dead-simple Javascript classes which has the `Value` and `HasOperand` properties exported.
 These two properties describes the operator and helps the `serialize()` method to do his job.

 Query